SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 <details>
   <summary><b>Description</b></summary>

-Working Group members will share information they possess related to the common data model being built.
+Working Group members will share information they possess related to the OOTS data model for specific evidence types being built.
 Similarly, DGs having competencies in relation with the scope of the evidence being modelled, will share relevant information and existing (legal) pieces of work.

-The objective is to gather information in order to have a global overview of data models, and/or standardisation rules implemented and used across Europe and leverage this insight to develop a common data model.
+The objective is to gather information in order to have a global overview of data models, and/or standardisation rules implemented and used across Europe and leverage this insight to develop a OOTS data model for specific evidence types.

 This step is specifically looking at information being available at global, i.e. European level, rather than at national level, which is the scope of step 2.